|

 Naked Edges and Non-Watertight Models

-Ensure to utilise the analysis and check functions in you CAD design program to determine if your model is "watertight" and free of any naked edges
+program to determine if your model is "watertight" and free of any naked edges.

 |